Dynamical systems with fast switching and slow diffusion: Hyperbolic equilibria and stable limit cycles: Introduction

-where $\bar f(x)=\sum_{i=1}^{m_0} f(x,i)\nu_i(x)$ and $(\nu_1(x),\dots,\nu_{m_0}(x))$ is the stationary distribution of a Markov chain with generator $Q(x)=(q_{ij}(x))$.
-We will explain through a sequence of remarks that our results hold for this generalization. \end{rmk} The rest of the paper is organized as follows.
-The main assumptions and results appear in Section \ref{sec:2}.
-In Section \ref{sec:3}, we estimate the exit time of the solutions of \eqref{eq2.1} from neighborhoods around the stable manifolds of the critical points of $\bar f$.
-The proof of the main result is presented in Section \ref{sec:4}.
+The rest of the paper is organized as follows.
+The main assumptions and results are given in Section \ref{sec:2}.
+To provide an insight of the proofs and to connect different parts of the arguments so as to provide something like a ``road map'', Section \ref{subsec:main} presents the main ideas of proofs.
+In Section \ref{sec:3}, we estimate the exit time of the solutions of \eqref{eq2.1} from neighborhoods around the stable manifolds of the equilibria of $\bar f$.
+The proofs of the main results are presented in Section \ref{sec:4}.
 In Section \ref{sec:5}, we apply our results to a general predator-prey model.
 In addition to showcasing our result in a specific setting, the proofs from Section \ref{sec:5} are interesting on their own right as they are quite technical and require the development of new tools.
-Finally, in Section \ref{sec:6}, we provide some numerical examples to illustrate our results from the predator-prey setting from Section \ref{sec:5}.
+Finally, in Section \ref{sec:6}, we provide some numerical examples to illustrate our results from the predator-prey setting in Section \ref{sec:5}.